Phi Alpha Theta

 Phi Alpha Theta > About Phi Alpha Theta

 Phi Alpha Theta is a national history honor society open to undergraduate and graduate students who have done exceptional work in a required number of history classes and posted a solid record of academic achievement in their classes as a whole.
 The society also encourages membership among professors of history.
-Phi Alpha Theta is a founding member of the Association of College Honor Societies, which is a coordinating agency for 68 different collegiate honor societies.

 The mission of Phi Alpha Theta is "to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 We seek to bring students, teachers, and writers of history together for intellectual and social exchanges, which promote and assist historical research and publication by our members in a variety of ways."